FuryanRasta/wars/tutorials/03_augmented.md

 ]
 ```

 Given that the initial supply `S0` is `50000`, it will require `50000demo` in order for the augmented curve to transition to the `OPEN` phase.
 We can go ahead and just perform a buy of `50000demo` in a single buy.
 The expected price will be `0.01 x 50000 = 500stake`.
-We can confirm this using `bondscli q bonds buy-price 50000demo`, which gives:
+We can confirm this using `warscli q wars buy-price 50000demo`, which gives:

 ```bash
 ...